e-manis/healthPlan/README.md

 When you have finished making changes to the site and want to publish them call ```make deploy```.
 Then copy and commit the pub directory's contents to the gh-pages branch.

-When the repository is registered to travis-ci, the gh-pages branch will be built and updated upon every commit.
+When the repository is registered to travis-ci, the gh-pages branch will be built automatically and updated upon every commit.